pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] statistics server-on [COMMAND-OPTIONS]

-      Enable statistics on current server.
+      Enable server maintained statistics.

-      This command  activates the gathering of statistics in the WBEM server and the return of server response times for inclusion in pywbemcli maintained statistics.
-The gathering of server statistics and the returning of server response times may not be implemented by all WBEM servers.
+      This command activates the gathering of statistics in the current WBEM server and also activates the returning of server response times in the CIM-XML response for inclusion in the client maintained statistics, by setting the 'GatherStatisticalData' property to True in the 'CIM_ObjectManager' instance for the WBEM server.

-      This may fail if the server does not manage statistics or does not allow a client to modify the state of statistics gathering.
+      This command fails if the server does not support gathering statistics or does not allow a client to modify the state of statistics gathering.

-      WBEM server statistics gathering state does not impact pywbemcli client statistics gathering other than whether the 'Server Time` column is included in the report.
-See the --timestats general option.
+      This command does not affect the state of the client maintained statistics other than whether the server response times are included.
+See the '--timestats' general option for controlling the displaying of client maintained statistics.

     Command Options:
       -h, --help  Show this help message.